daavidtech/Darkforest-game/docs/doc.md

 ## Building

 Building buildings require resources and workers.
 Also requires certain Technology stage.
 Buildings may also require certain vehicles for building like building modern big building without any machines would be very slow.

+Buidings have some dependecies like:
+- Resources like stone, metal....
+- Specialiced unit like teachers, engineers..
+- Innovation level
+- Building units

+Buildings can be upgraded but then thet might require more specialiced units, recources and higher maintanence cost.